containerum/containerum-docs/content/getting-started/object-types.md

 <br/>
 <h4><a name="pod">Pod</a></h4>

 Pod is an object that represents one running <a href="#deployment"> deployment </a>replica.
+Although deployment contains configuration data, pod is actually running app.
+Pod can not exist without deployment, while deployment can have no one pod.
 When user creates a deployment with 4 replicas, 4 pods will be created.
 In this case, each of them occupies the amount of resources equal to the sum of containers of parent deployment.
 When user deletes a pod, a new one with the same configuration will be created.
 Pods are available for reading logs.

 <br/>
 <h4><a name="service">Service</a></h4>